silnrsi/fonts/fonts/sil/busra/documentation/source/productsite/developer.md

 ## Building the fonts from source code

 Font sources are published in a [Github project](https://github.com/silnrsi/font-busra).
-The build process requires [Smith](https://github.com/silnrsi/smith) and project build parameters are set in the [wscript](https://github.com/silnrsi/smith/blob/master/wscript).
+The build process requires [Smith](https://github.com/silnrsi/smith) and project build parameters are set in the wscript file.

 Font sources are in the [UFO3](https://unifiedfontobject.org/versions/ufo3/) format with font family structures defined using [designspace](https://github.com/fonttools/fonttools/tree/master/Doc/source/designspaceLib).
 OpenType source code is stored in the [.fea](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html) format in the UFO (features.fea) but is maintained in a separate file using the more efficient and powerful [.feax](https://github.com/silnrsi/feax/blob/main/docs/feaextensions.md) format.